-As founder members of the European network Imagine2020, we have produced projects including our 2 Degrees Festival (in 2009, 2011, 2013, 2015, 2017 and 2019) and commissioned Plunge and Empathy Museum, in collaboration with LIFT.
+As founder members of the Imagine 2020 network, we have produced projects including 2 Degrees Festival (in 2009, 2011, 2013, 2015, 2017 and 2019) and commissioned Plunge and Empathy Museum, in collaboration with LIFT.
 In 2019, we secured EU funding from Creative Europe to continue this collaborative work on art and climate change through a 4-year project called Art Climate Transition (ACT).
 We work with artists and activists, supporting grassroots activity as well as commissioning and producing particular projects and have also taken steps to make the way we work more sustainable, both at our Toynbee Studios home and in the projects we produce all over the world.

-In 2014 we were awarded a Green Tourism for London Gold Award for the work we've done in greening our building.
-In 2012 we were runners up in the Art & Culture category of the Observer Ethical Awards.
+In 2014, we installed solar panels and were awarded a Green Tourism for London Gold Award and in 2012, we were runners up in the Art & Culture category of the Observer Ethical Awards.

-In 2015 we joined Platform's initiative Fossil Funds Free, which means we do not take any oil, coal, or gas corporate sponsorship for our cultural work and we will call on our peers and institutional partners to refuse fossil fuel funding too.
-Read our Ethical Fundraising Policy (alternatively, download the plain text version) for more information.
-We encourage relationships with organisations that actively operate for the positive benefit of people, animals and the environment in a fair and transparent way.
+In 2015 we joined Platform's initiative Fossil Funds Free, which means we do not take any oil, coal, or gas corporate sponsorship for our cultural work.
+We have been an active voice in the arts about ethical funding and we created an Ethical Fundraising Policy in 2015, which has been reviewed and evolved over the years.
+You can download and read our policy (in PDF or text formats), which encourages relationships with organisations that actively operate for the positive benefit of people, animals and the environment in a fair and transparent way.